 The Sarbanes-Oxley Act, as well as related rules subsequently implemented by the SEC, require foreign private issuers, such as us, to comply with various corporate governance practices.
-In addition, following the listing of our ordinary shares on the NASDAQ Capital Market, we are required to comply with the Listing Rules of the NASDAQ Stock Market.
+In addition, we are required to comply with the Listing Rules of the NASDAQ Stock Market.
 Under those Listing Rules, we may elect to follow certain corporate governance practices permitted under the Israeli Companies Law in lieu of compliance with corresponding corporate governance requirements otherwise imposed by the Listing Rules of the NASDAQ Stock Market for U.S. domestic issuers.